Winning First and Last Mile Delivery

 Penelope Shaw 03:07

 Yeah, at a large company, I think what helps me thrive the most is the support infrastructure that comes along with it.
-You don't necessarily have to be your own recruiter, your own HR representative, you don't have to worry about the payroll taxes being right, you know, those things are long ago, establish.
-So that's one less thing that takes up, you know, your mind space for the week.
-I also like the fact that the guardrails of what the products are, and the services are fairly well established.
-And once those guardrails are up, that gives me the field in which that I'm playing.
+You don't necessarily have to be your own recruiter, your own HR representative, you don't have to worry about the payroll taxes being right, you know, those things are long ago established, so that's one less thing that takes up, you know, your mind space for the week.
+I also like the fact that the guardrails of what the products are, and the services are fairly well established, and once those guardrails are up, that gives me the field in which that I'm playing.
 So if that makes sense, and I can be free within that field.
 What I like about startups is I consider myself to be a utility player.
 And I like going from one skill set and one function to the other.
-So one day, I might be thinking about security, the next day compliance, the next day, operational efficiencies and improvements.
-And I do like that, because I certainly don't get bored.
-There's no rinse wash repeat in a startup world.
+So one day, I might be thinking about security, the next day compliance, the next day, operational efficiencies and improvements, and I do like that, because I certainly don't get bored.
+There's no "rinse, wash, repeat" in a startup world.

 Brian Glick 04:44

-Well, I think one of the nice things about supply chain is there's very rarely a rinse Raasch repeat in general, right.
+Well, I think one of the nice things about supply chain is there's very rarely a "rinse, wash, repeat" in general, right.
 I always say that.
 I haven't had the same day twice in my 25 years doing this so that's fun.

 Penelope Shaw 04:58

 Yes, yes.
 So what is the Aldous Huxley book?
 It's a brave new world every day.